-The Energy market has seen positive rate changes in 2018 as increases in activity in the oil and gas industry have resulted in increases in premium on most accounts as they renew.
+The energy market continues to see marginal yet positive rate changes in 2019.
+The increases in activity in the oil and gas industry have resulted in increases in premium on most accounts as they renew.
 The account is primarily focused on the upstream sector and includes oil and gas lease operators/non-operators, drilling and construction contractors, and gas utilities.
-The cover offered is for property damage, operators' extra expense, and construction.
-Incidental to these major heads of cover are loss of production income, business interruption, loss of hire, war, terrorism, and liability.
-2018 income was slightly above original expectations due to the improving industry backdrop.
+The 2019 income is within expectations due to the improving industry backdrop.